mathieufrench/food-for-the-ages/README.md

 - better UI, as I know I'm much(much) better than this
 - the validation didnt play ball, so I commented it out, but would have been nice to break that out and have some proper validation
 - used TALL stack instead but kept it simple

+Within Trello I outlined two future phases.
+Phase 1:
+- Meal images
+- Selection of Recipe cards pulled in from an API
+- better ages ranges

+Phase 2:
+- More age appropriate meals in terms of ability
+- Printable recipes within the page, instead of external recipe cards
+- dietary preferences